wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 prompted us to investigate whether swimming behaviour was common among GPS radio-collared caribou in the population (n = 29 adult females;
 1240g, GPS 4400M; Lotek Wireless Inc., Newmarket, Ontario, Canada).
-We identified swimming events as two consecutive GPS (2-hour relocation rates) locations from an individual occurred on different islands.
+We identified swimming events as two consecutive GPS locations (2-hour relocation rates) from an individual occurred on different islands.
 Northeastern Newfoundland typically experiences pack ice during winter and caribou are known locally to travel between islands by walking over the ice.
-We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified 12 adult female caribou that collectively had 127 swimming events over three years (Figure 2).
+We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified 12 adult female caribou that collectively had `r nevents` swimming events over three years (Figure 2).
 In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported observing caribou swimming between islands on numerous occasions.

 <!-- add numbers in here -->

 In total, 127 swimming events occurred throughout the ice-free season, with a peak in November.
-On average, caribou swam approximately 11 (range = 2-34) per year and remained on those islands for approximately 30 (range = 0-724) days before swimming again.
+On average, caribou swam approximately 11 (range = 2-34) times per year and remained on each island for approximately 30 (range = 0-724) days before swimming again.
 Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond, St-Laurent, and Côté 2016).
 We propose that one such explanation, the forage limitation hypothesis, is a likely explanation for oceanic swimming for caribou that live on islands in the Fogo Island archipelago. <!--Is it better to just state our results here, or give this sort of teaser?
 Initially I had "86 events by 3 individuals" here, but then we ignore that for a couple paragraphs of context before getting back into it... which seemed weird
 QW: I agree.
 I've added some Fogo context-->

-Forage limitation and over-grazing is a major concern for caribou populations (Schaefer et al. 2016) and could explain movement between islands.
-Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2016).
+Forage limitation and over-grazing is a major concern for caribou
+populations: it can reduce female reproductive success (Schaefer et al.
+2016) and thus could lead to movement between islands.
 Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
 Caribou were introduced to Fogo Island (n = 26 animals between 1964–67) and Change Island (n = 5 animals in 1964) from Newfoundland as part of a series of translocations and introductions throughout the province (Bergerud & Mercer 1989).
 It is unknown when caribou began colonizing nearby islands, but given that some are small, over-grazing by newly arrived caribou may rapidly deplete forage on an annual cycle (Bergerud, Ferguson, and Butler 1990).
 Although unconfirmed, it is also possible that Fogo Island has experienced forage depletion since the introduction of caribou in the 1960s.
-More likely, however, is fine-scale competition for foraging resources that drives caribou to swim to new islands.
+More likely, however, it is fine-scale competition for foraging resources that drives caribou to swim to new islands.

 Movement between islands requires caribou to assess the trade-off associated with swimming.
 This trade-off can be understood as